Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Kayaking

-While Winnipeg’s rivers aren’t exactly the most rugged, wild places, they did offer an alternative view of the city that was especially beautiful during the golden hours of the evening.
+On my last night in Winnipeg, I had the immense pleasure of doing a sunset paddle on the river.
+While Winnipeg’s rivers aren’t exactly the most rugged wilderness, they offered an alternative view of the city that was especially beautiful during the golden hours of the evening.

-Explore The Neighborhoods by Bike
+Explore the Neighbourhoods by Bike

 Cycling Winnipeg

-Yup, Winnipeggers love their wheels, and as a visitor, the best way to do the city justice is by exploring in the same way.
+Once you’ve been in Winnipeg for five minutes, you’ll realise that locals love to ride their bikes around.
+At Folk Fest, there was an entire section of the parking lot solely dedicated to bikes.
+Winnipeggers love their wheels, and as a visitor, the best way to do the city justice is by exploring in the same way.

 Grab a Cold One at The Forks Market